 In addition to the ability to run several RADIUS processes in parallel on the same machine, you can also utilize multiple physical servers to process RADIUS requests.
 This provides extra performance, since incoming requests are distributed for processing among all the available servers.
 It also offers you improved reliability, because if one of the servers is down due to hardware failure, the remaining servers will continue operating.
-RADIUS cluster technology is included in the PortaBilling® Oracularius and PortaSwitch® Procinctus products.
+RADIUS cluster technology is included in the PortaBilling® with Oracle Real Application Cluster database and in the clustered version of PortaSwitch®